trombik/ansible-role-opensearch/README.md

             reserve_data false
             replace_invalid_sequence true
           </filter>

+          # send events to elasticsearch. note that events are sent with
+          # `_bulk` API. it takes some time for events to be sent.
           <match haproxy.**>
             @type elasticsearch
-            # do not use 127.0.0.1 here. use CN in the cert
+            # do not use 127.0.0.1 here. use CN in the certificate
             host localhost
             port 9200
             scheme https
             ssl_version TLSv1_2
             user "logstash"
             password "logstash"
+            # enable debug log in transporter. events sent to elasticsearch
+            # are logged in the log file. you probably want to set this to
+            # false in production.
             with_transporter_log true
             ca_file {{ opensearch_conf_dir }}/root-ca.pem
             ssl_verify true
             logstash_format true
             # XXX a workaround to use opensearch with elasticsearch output
             # plugin. see also fluentd_gems below.
             #